grame-cncm/faustdoc/src/tutorials/signal-api.md

 # Using the signal API

 The signal API opens an *intermediate access inside the Faust compilation chain*.
 In this tutorial, we present it with examples of code.
-Different optimizations will be demonstrated looking at the generated C++ code.

 The goal is to show how new audio DSP languages (textual or graphical) could be built on top of the signal API, and take profit of part of the Faust compiler infrastructure.

 #### Faust compiler structure